Happy0936/Legal-AI/README.md

 # Welcome to Legal Aid

-Legal Aid is a platform designed to make the Indian legal system easy to understand and accessible to everyone.
-Whether you're looking for legal advice, answers to common legal questions, or want to learn about your rights, Legal Aid is here to help!
+Legal Aid is an intelligent, AI-powered platform designed to break down legal complexities and make the Indian legal system transparent, accessible, and easy to understand for every citizen.

+Whether you need quick clarity on the Indian Penal Code (IPC), interactive answers to everyday legal scenarios, or guidance on your fundamental rights, Legal Aid provides instant, verified, and plain-language assistance at your fingertips.

 ---